Minimum Computer Requirements

 on your computer).

-unit is directly compatible with the SIRIUS SIR-KEN1 Satellite Tuner for Kenwood
+directly compatible with the Sirius SIR-KEN1 Satellite Tuner for Kenwood (item #

 Note: In addition to